edgeandnode/amp-docs/src/content/docs/Quick Starts/query-smartcontract.md

 ---
-title: Quickstart Ampup
+title: Query Smart Contracts with SQL
 description: Query smart contracts with SQL
 slug: quickstart/querysmartcontracts
 category: quickstart
 ---

 Amp automatically transforms your smart contract events into SQL-queryable datasets the moment those events are emitted.
-There’s no backend to deploy, no indexing code to maintain, and no configuration overhead.
-Deploy your contract, trigger events, and query the resulting tables immediately using standard SQL.
-This lets you build real-time dashboards, analytics pipelines, and data-driven applications with the tooling and workflows you already use.

-Perfect for prototypes, and production applications that need fast access to on-chain data
+## Overview

 This quickstart template walks you from install to your first on-chain SQL query in minutes.
+Perfect for prototypes, and production applications that need fast access to on-chain data.

 You can:

 - Query blockchain data using SQL (both from the CLI and in your app)
 - Create custom datasets by combining and transforming on-chain data
 - Build a React app that displays live blockchain data

+Benefits:

+- There’s no backend to deploy, no indexing code to maintain, and no configuration overhead.
+- Deploy your contract, trigger events, and query the resulting tables immediately using standard SQL.
+- Build real-time dashboards, analytics pipelines, and data-driven applications with the tooling and workflows you already use.

-> To understand the specifics, see (Ampup Basics)[]/
+> To understand the specifics, see [Smart Contract Reference](/references/contractsql)

 ## 1. Install Prerequisites